vpapenko/nails-segmentation-dataset/README.md

 ### Content

-In nails_segmentation.zip you can find find folders with images and masks.
+In nails_segmentation.zip you can find folders with images and masks.